ait-testbed/attackmate/docs/source/configuration/command_config.rst

 cmd_config
 ==========

-cmd_config stores global variables for command options.
-This means that these settings affect all commands.
+Stores global variables for command options.
+These are settings for **all** commands.

 .. code-block:: yaml